 One of the biggest cavern systems in the United States is located right here in Virginia.
 You can tackle them yourself or buy tickets for one of the guided tours.
 It’s ethereal to see all of the rock formations and huge cathedral-sized caves in person.
 Additionally, self storage Alexandria VA options are also quite close, in case you want to get two jobs done at once.
 You can first run errands in Alexandria and then continue towards Luray Caverns for some fun and relaxation.

 Explore Shenandoah National Park

-Finally, there’s Shenandoah National park.
+Finally, there’s Shenandoah National Park.
 It will amaze you with scenic views, forested trails, waterfalls, and wildlife.
-Dealing with moving companies Alexandria can leave you tired, so what better way to recharge your batteries than a stroll in nature?
 The park is especially beautiful during fall when all of the leaves turn shades of red.
 Another bonus is the price.
 Tickets are $10 per person.

 Settle in this amazing state after discovering what places to visit after moving to VA